paintparty/rygb-js/readme.md

 ### Serialization methods

-`.hex()` is a perhaps the most immediately useful method when using RYGB notation for rapid prototyping and design.
+`.hex()` is a perhaps the most immediately useful method when using RYGB notation for rapid prototyping.

 ```javascript
 rygb('yg').hex()  // '#80ff00'